nextflow-io/training/docs/basic_training/tower.md

 To create a new Organization:

 1. Click on the dropdown next to your name and select New organization to open the creation dialog.
 2. On the dialog, fill in the fields as per your organization.
 The Name and Full name fields are compulsory.

+    !!! note

         A valid name for the organization must follow a specific pattern.
 Please refer to the UI for further instructions.

 3. The rest of the fields such as Description, Location, Website URL and Logo Url are optional.
 4. Once the details are filled in, you can access the newly created organization using the organization’s page, which lists all of your organizations.

+    !!! note

         It is possible to change the values of the optional fields either using the Edit option on the organization’s page or by using the Settings tab within the organization page, provided that you are the Owner of the organization.

+    !!! tip

         A list of all the included Members, Teams and Collaborators can be found on the organization page.